Frext/Frext/README.md

 <h2 align="left">About Me</h2>

-I started programming with C, and now use Python, JavaScript, and C#.\
+I started programming with C in 2020.\
 I specialize in gameplay programming.

 &nbsp;